What Is FICA on My Paystub?

 Medicare is a health insurance program designed primarily for people who are retired or elderly.
 The money you contribute out of each paycheck goes to help these individuals receive the medical care they need and access to the prescriptions they require.
 Approximately 15% of the population in the U.S. currently receives benefits from Medicare.

 You cannot opt-out of Social Security benefits or Medicare as a way of avoiding these deductions.
-You have to pay them if you work.
+You have to pay them if you are working.
 You can opt-out of receiving the benefits they offer, though.
-If you retire and have plenty of money saved up, they do not require you to use these benefits.
-In fact, you must apply for them to use them.
+If you retire and have plenty of money saved up, then you are not obliged to use these benefits.
+In fact, you must apply to use them in that case.

 Regardless of your choice, you are required to pay FICA taxes throughout your entire working career.

 FICA taxes are designated for the two programs listed above, and that is why you will see two different deductions on your paystubs.
+Still wondering what is FICA on my pasystub and why is it there?
 The FICA taxes you pay for Social Security are equal to 6.2% of your gross earnings each pay period.
 You will pay this tax on all your earnings up to $137,700.
 When you reach this amount of money earned, you no longer pay this tax.

 The Effects Of Self-Employment For FICA Taxes

 When you are self-employed, there is one difference you should know when it comes to FICA taxes.
 Instead of being responsible for paying the 6.2% to Social security, you would have to pay 12.4% because you would be responsible for your portion and the employer's portion.
 You would pay 2.9% total for Medicare for this reason.